hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 10- `erase_student()` This function erases all the content from the allocated student's home directory.
 You want to make sure that the home directory is not compromised.
 You want to start clean.

-11- `get_compile_status()` This function will check if he workshop needs some scripts to be compiled.
+11- `get_compile_status()` This function will check if the workshop needs some scripts to be compiled.
 For instance, if you need to authenticate against a private cloud portal and you don't want your participants to see the credentials, make sure to check the relevant box in the workshop table of the database.
 This compile feature will compile the authentication scripts into an executable that cannot be edited.

-12- If an appliance is needed for the workshop, then the following script is called: `create-<WKSHP>.sh` .This will prepare the appliance (deploying a docker image on it for instance) and setup user env on appliance accordingly (ssh keys, skeletons)
+12- If an appliance is needed for the workshop, then the following script is called: `create-<WKSHP>.sh` .This will prepare the appliance (deploying a docker image on it for instance) and setup user env on the appliance accordingly (ssh keys, skeletons)

 F﻿or instance, `create-WKSHP-ML101.sh` will perform the following tasks in order to prepare the appliance for the workshop: It will start by reseting the appliance with the `reset-<WKSHP>.sh` s﻿cript.
 Then, it calls a second script aiming at preparing  a generic appliance `create-appliance.sh`.﻿ Once done with these two, it moves on with the proper customization of the appliance for the given student.